 A base API decorator that marks functions and variables exported by Blend2D.

 Calling convention used by all exported functions and function callbacks.
-If you pass callbacks to Blend2D it's strongly advised to use this decorator, because some compilers provide a way of overriding a global calling convention (like __vectorcall on Windows platforms), which would break the use of such callbacks.
+If you pass callbacks to Blend2D it's strongly advised to decorate the callback explicitly as some compilers provide a way of overriding a global calling convention (like __vectorcall on Windows platform), which would break the use of such callbacks.

 Marks functions that should always be inlined.

 Function attribute used by functions that never return (that terminate the process).
 This attribute is used only once by

 blRuntimeAssertionFailure() function, which is only used when assertions are enabled.
 This macro should be considered internal and it's not designed for Blend2D users.